An introduction to the categorical p-adic Langlands program: Categorical p -adic local Langlands conjectures

-On the other hand we may consider the subspace $V^{\rm an}\subset V$ of locally analytic vectors in $V$, cf.~\cite[7.]{MR1990669}.
-Then $\mathfrak{A}_G^{\rm rig}(V^{\rm an})$ should give rise to a complex of sheaves on $\mathfrak{X}_d$.
-The compatibility between $\mathfrak{A}$ and $\mathfrak{A}_G^{\rm rig}$ then roughly should be the datum of a natural isomorphism \numequation \mathfrak{A}(\Lambda)_{\eta}^{\rm rig}\cong \pi_d^\ast\mathfrak{A}_G^{\rm rig}(V^{\rm an}). \end{equation} We point out some difficulties with the precise formulation. \begin{enumerate} \item[-] We have restricted ourselves to coherent sheaves on rigid analytic spaces (and rigid analytic Artin stacks), though there should be a more flexible ambient category of sheaves on these spaces (defined in terms of solid modules), compare Remark \ref{EHrem:sheavesnotsolid}.
-Though it is possible to put conditions on pro-coherent sheaves $\mathcal{F}$ on $\mathcal{X}_d$ that will assure that $\mathcal{F}$ has a well-defined generic fiber $\mathcal{F}_\eta^{\rm rig}$ that is a coherent sheaf in $(\mathcal{X}_d)_\eta^{\rm rig}$, it is less clear which finiteness conditions on the pro-object $\Lambda$ of $D(\smG)$ would assure that $\mathfrak{A}(\Lambda)^{\rm rig}_\eta$ is an object of $D_{\rm coh}((\mathcal{X}_d)_\eta^{\rm rig})$.
+\begin{enumerate} \item[-] We have restricted ourselves to coherent sheaves on rigid analytic spaces (and rigid analytic Artin stacks), though there should be a more flexible ambient category of sheaves on these spaces (defined in terms of solid modules), compare Remark \ref{EHrem:sheavesnotsolid}.
+Though it is possible to put conditions on pro-coherent sheaves $\mathcal{F}$ on $\mathcal{X}_d$ that will assure that $\mathcal{F}$ has a well-defined generic fiber $\mathcal{F}_\eta^{\rm rig}$ that is a coherent sheaf in $\mathcal{X}_{d,\eta}^{\rm rig}$, it is less clear which finiteness conditions on the pro-object $\Lambda$ of $D(\smG)$ would assure that $\mathfrak{A}(\Lambda)^{\rm rig}_\eta$ is an object of $D_{\rm coh}(\mathcal{X}_{d,\eta}^{\rm rig})$.
 Given a single representation $\Lambda$ (say in cohomological degree zero) the finiteness assumption should at least involve finiteness over $\cO[[G]]$. \item[-] In our context of derived categories the passage to the locally analytic vectors $V\mapsto V^{\rm an}$ should be derived.
 It turns out that this is not necessary on the category of admissible Banach spaces representations.
-More precisely, if $V$ is an admissible Banach space representation (i.e.~its dual is finitely generated over $L[[K]]$), then $V^{\rm an}$ is an admissible locally analytic representation and its dual may be described as follows: By \cite[4.]{MR1990669} there is a canonical flat map $\cO[[K]]\rightarrow \mathcal{D}(K)$ from the completed group ring $\cO[[K]]$ to the distribution algebra $\mathcal{D}(K)$.
+More precisely, if $V$ is an admissible Banach space representation (i.e.~its dual is finitely generated over $L[[K]]$), then $V^{\rm an}$ is an admissible locally analytic representation and its dual may be described as follows: By \cite[\S4]{MR1990669} there is a canonical flat map $\cO[[K]]\rightarrow \mathcal{D}(K)$ from the completed group ring $\cO[[K]]$ to the distribution algebra $\mathcal{D}(K)$.
 Given a finitely generated $\cO[[K]]$-module $\pi$ we can consider the extension of scalars $\pi\otimes_{\cO[[K]]}\mathcal{D}(K)$.
 If $\pi$ is equipped with a $G$-action (compatible with the $\cO[[K]]$-module structure), then $\pi\otimes_{\cO[[K]]}\mathcal{D}(K)$ naturally becomes a coadmissible $\mathcal{D}(G)$-module.
 As $O[[K]]\rightarrow \mathcal{D}(K)$ is flat, the functor $(-)^{\rm an}$ is exact on the category of admissible Banach space representations, and one can in fact deduce that $V^{\rm an}$ is even derived locally analytic, see \cite[Prop.
 4.48]{solidlocan}, \cite[Theorem 2.2.3]{pan2020locallyanalytic}.
 In general, i.e.~without invoking admissibility, we have to consider a derived variant of $V\mapsto V^{\rm an}$ (that is the derived locally analytic vectors of \cite{solidlocan}) that can only be defined in the framework of solid modules. \item[-] As discussed in Remark \ref{EH rem:analyticconjecture}, the admissibility condition is not a good finiteness condition when dealing with the functors $\mathfrak{A}$ and $\mathfrak{A}_G^{\rm rig}$, i.e.~we should not expect that admissible representations are mapped to coherent sheaves in general.
 On the other hand imposing both finiteness conditions, admissibility and finiteness over $\cO[[G]]$, respectively $\mathcal{D}(G)$, is rather restrictive and excludes a lot of interesting representations.
 Hence it seems that a general formulation of the compatibility \eqref{EHBanachanalyticcompatibility} can only be formulated if we enlarge our ambient categories relying on the theory of solid modules. \end{enumerate}